francespinnock/francespinnock.github.io/_pages/bio.md

 subtitle:
 description: Frances Pinnock - Biography
 ---
 Frances Pinnock (b.
-1990 Bristol, UK) is a visual artist living and working in London, UK, her practice encompasses sculpture, painting, drawing, and installation.
+1990 Bristol, UK) is a visual artist living and working in London, UK.
 She holds an MA in sculpture from the Royal College of Art and a BA from Arts University Bournemouth.
-In 2024 Pinnock received the Ingram Prize for her work Light Sleeper and will present a solo exhibition of the same name at Lightbox Gallery & Museum, Woking, UK (2025).
+In 2024 she received the Ingram Prize for her work Light Sleeper and will present a solo exhibition of the same name at Lightbox Gallery & Museum, Woking, UK (2025).
 <br/>
 <br/>